 Type of experience: Historic site and museum

 Nemacolin Castle, also known as Bowman’s Castle, was originally built in 1789 to house Jacob Bowman’s nine children and his trading post and was expanded throughout the 1800s into the 22-room castle it is today.
-Recently renovated by the Brownsville Historical Society, visitors can tour the castle from noon to 5 p.m. on the weekend or seven days a week by appointment.
+Recently renovated by the Brownsville Historical Society, the castle has been listed on the National Register of Historic Places for nearly 50 years.

 While these next locations may not have castle in their title, they’re serving up some serious castle-like vibes that will make you revel in architectural wonder and maybe even make you reevaluate your dream house goals.